mdneuzerling/gleamveil/content/00-index.md

 toc: false
 ---

 Gleamveil is a realm where opposites coexist in uneasy truce.
+Above stretches the Veil, where peasants work the farms and magic is restricted to the wealthy few.
+Deep underground spans the Gleam, where magic and dangerous beasts are commonplace.

 Some secretly wonder how the realm came to be.